 The past decade has seen a dramatic fall in the price of a human genome, and there are amazing open-source databases filled with genomic information, so anyone can access terabytes of genomic data.
 We'll use this to build a predictive model of breast cancer metastasis with Dataiku's Data Science Studio (DSS).

 I'm going to look at one of these databases: The Cancer Genome Atlas.
 Specifically, I'm going to look at the mutations that happen in breast cancer.
 I'm going to do two specific things with this data.
 First, I'm going to run a clustering algorithm on the cancers to see if there are different types of breast cancer.
 Then, I'm going to build a predictive model for cancer recurrence, otherwise known as metastasis.

 The data that I'm working comes in two files.
 I have a .csv file with the 200 most common mutations that occur in breast cancer.
 Patients are represented by rows in the dataset, while the columns represent muations with either "true" or "false" if the mutation is present.
 I also have clinical information on each of the patients: their treatments, when they were diagnosed, their outcomes, etc.

 Right now, I just want to explore the dataset with clustering, so I clicked on clustering to do so.

 Dataiku automatically chooses an appropriate clustering algorithm.
 For this dataset, it went with k-means clustering, which is a super commonly used method.
 You can go into settings to choose from several different algorithms.

-DSS also produces a summary of each of the clusters, which are really interesting for this data.
+Dataiku also produces a summary of each of the clusters, which are really interesting for this particular data set.
 We see three large clusters: cluster0, cluster2 and cluster4.
 Clicking on cluster0 brings up a summary.

 We see that cancers in this cluster at almost all positive for TP53 mutations, while almost all of them are negative for PIK3CA mutations.
 These are two genes that are known to cause cancer, also known as oncogenes.